cjhoward/N/README.md

 ### Comments

 The comment delimeter is represented by a semicolon, `;`.
-All characters following a comment delimeter will be ignored until line ends.
+All characters following a comment delimeter will be ignored until the line ends.

 ```.bf
 ; n.n